 You might be surprised to find that exercise can actually help reduce back pain.
 Keep in mind, though: You should be engaging in low-impact exercises only, especially in the early weeks as your body recovers from labor and delivery.

 Core exercises that help strengthen your pelvic area and abdomen can be great options.
-Likewise, research has shown that yoga can be effective in helping to relieve low back pain, according to the National Center for Complementary and Integrative Health.
+Likewise, research has shown that yoga can be effective in helping to relieve low back pain, according to the

 If you feel that your back pain is too uncomfortable, you might want to consider an over-the-counter (OTC) medication like ibuprofen (Advil or Motrin).